-At Tackley C of E Primary School, we believe that every child is entitled to a high-quality mathematics education, which will provide a foundation for them in understanding the world.
+At our school, we believe that every child is entitled to a high-quality mathematics education, which will provide a foundation for them in understanding the world.
 As a result, they will have an appreciation of the beauty and power of mathematics, plus a sense of enjoyment and curiosity about the subject.
 It is our belief that our children should have a positive learning attitude modelled and:

 - be provided with a broad range of counting experiences at an early stage of them developing a sense of number